NSANTRA/WaveformNet/README.md

 ## 🔍 Project Description

-**WaveformNet** is a 1D CNN-based deep learning model for classifying ECG signals into multiple arrhythmia types.
-It supports both multiclass classification (14 heartbeat categories) and binary classification to distinguish between normal and abnormal rhythms.
+**WaveformNet** is a deep learning project that includes two models: a 1D CNN-based model and a 2D CNN-based model, both designed to classify ECG signals into multiple arrhythmia types.
+The project supports multiclass classification (14 heartbeat categories) and binary classification to differentiate between normal and abnormal rhythms.

-For binary classification, a simple logic is applied:
+For binary classification, the logic is simple:

-If the predicted class is 6 ('N'), the beat is labeled 'Normal'; otherwise, it's 'Abnormal'.
+If the predicted class is 6 ('N'), the beat is labeled as 'Normal'; otherwise, it is labeled as 'Abnormal'.

+Both models were trained on the same dataset:

+- The 1D model processes raw ECG signals as time series data.
+- The 2D model operates on transformed representations (e.g., spectrograms or scalograms), allowing for spatiotemporal feature extraction.

-This project was developed as part of my AI/ML learning journey, aiming to gain hands-on experience in biomedical signal processing, deep learning model design, and real-world problem-solving.
-While not a production-ready system, it lays the groundwork for future projects in healthtech and machine learning.
+This project was developed as part of my AI/ML learning journey, providing hands-on experience in biomedical signal processing, deep learning model design, and real-world problem-solving.
+While not a production-ready system, it lays the groundwork for future healthtech and machine learning projects.

-It's intended for:
+Intended for:

-- Learners and developers exploring deep learning in healthcare
+- Learners and developers interested in deep learning applications in healthcare.

-- Those interested in ECG signal classification
+- Researchers or practitioners focusing on ECG signal classification.

-- Anyone looking for a practical example of CNNs applied to time-series biomedical data.
+- Anyone seeking a practical example of CNNs applied to time-series biomedical data.

 ---

 ## ✨ Features

-1. **Multiclass ECG Classification**: Classifies ECG signals into 14 distinct heartbeat types using a 1D CNN architecture.
+1. **Multiclass ECG Classification**: Classifies ECG signals into 14 distinct heartbeat types using a 1D CNN and a 2D CNN architecture.

-2. **Binary Classification Mode**: Distinguishes between normal ('N') and abnormal beats using a simple ternary condition:
+2. **Binary Classification Mode**: Differentiates between normal ('N') and abnormal beats using a simple ternary condition:
 ```python
 'Normal' if idx == 6 else 'Abnormal'.
 ```

 3. **End-to-End Deep Learning Pipeline**: Includes preprocessing, model training, evaluation, and inference.

-4. **Educational Purpose**: Developed as a foundational project in a broader journey toward AI/ML engineering.
+4. **Educational Purpose**: Developed as a foundational project in a broader AI/ML engineering journey to gain hands-on experience in biomedical signal processing.
 ---

 ## ⚙️ Installation & Prerequisites